ra-patton/yrec/user_tools/modelgrid_tools/readme.md

 **Running the Models**

-Once all the inlists have been generated you actually have to run them.
+Once all the inlists have been generated you have to run them.

 batchrunner.py is a script to run a grid of namelists in python.
 It is intended to be used from the command line and has 2 versions within it: one for generating and running a mass-Fe/H grid, the other for running a pre-existing grid.

+run_yrec_grid.slurm is a an example slurm script for running a grid of YREC models on a supercomputer.